freakout42/formax/docs/index.md

 ### History/Motivation

-Oracle SQL*Forms 3 was superior to all other character-based applications that came after it.
-This very popular option was lost in the late 1990s when Oracle decided not to patch SQL*Forms 3 for the Y2K-problem.
+Oracle SQL-Forms 3 was superior to all other character-based applications that came after it.
+This very popular option was lost in the late 1990s when Oracle decided not to patch SQL-Forms 3 for the Y2K-problem.
 The following versions neglected this feature and focused on client-server frontends, which was also abandoned later in favour of web based as the only option.
 The result was a massive increase